IABTechLab/uid2docs/api/v2/guides/operator-guide-gcp-enclave.md

 This section describes the deployment process.

 ### Cloud-init.yaml file
 During the registration process, you will be provided with a certified cloud-init-`<timestamp>`.yaml file.
 This file cannot be modified in any way as the sha256sum of the file is used as part of the attestation process.
-The contents of the file is discussed below, but the file is never created manually during the deployment process - it will always be created by IABTechLab during the process of setting up a new private operator.
+The contents of the file is discussed below, but the file is never created manually during the deployment process - it will always be created by the UID Team during the process of setting up a new private operator.

 Note that the cloud-init.yaml file is specific to an environment, so you will have one for the Integration Environment, and one for the Production environment.